-As part of the Rome Agreement signed in February 1996 by the presidents of BiH, Croatia and the Federal Republic of Yugoslavia, a RoR procedure was introduced to ensure that the national courts met international legal standards.
-The RoR procedure required that entity authorities in BiH submit their cases to the ICTY's Office of the Prosecutor (OTP) for approval before the indictment and the arrest of suspects (or the continuing detention of suspects).
-Between 1996 and 2004, the ICTY's RoR unit reviewed files for 5,789 suspects with 3,489 cases referred back to the entity authorities (OSCE 2005a, 6).
+ICTY's Office of the Prosecutor (OTP) for approval before the indictment and the arrest of suspects (or the continuing detention of suspects).4 Between 1996 and 2004, the ICTY's RoR unit reviewed files for 5,789 suspects with 3,489 cases referred back to the entity authorities (OSCE 2005a, 6).

-Most cases reviewed by the ICTY's RoR unit and referred back to entity authorities were categorized as either "A," "B" or "C." Category A referrals indicated that the evidence against the suspect was sufficient to justify the indictment.
-Category B referrals indicated that the evidence was insufficient to meet international standards while Category C cases indicated that the RoR unit was unable to determine whether there was sufficient evidence in which case the entity authorities could gather additional evidence and re-submit the case for re-categorization (Roper and Barria 2006).
+Most cases reviewed by the ICTY's RoR unit and referred back to entity authorities were categorized as either "A," "B", or "C."5 Category A referrals indicated that the evidence against the suspect was sufficient to justify the indictment.
+Category B referrals indicated that the evidence was insufficient to meet international standards, while Category C cases indicated that the RoR unit was unable to determine whether there was sufficient evidence in which case the entity authorities could gather additional evidence and resubmit the case for recategorization (Roper and Barria 2006).
 The vast majority of cases which were referred back to entity authorities were categorized as "B." Of the 3,489 cases that were referred, 846 cases were categorized as "A" while 2,346 were categorized as "B" and 675 as "C." According to statistics provided by the ICTY, approximately 2,300 cases were never categorized by the RoR unit.

 The implementation of the RoR procedure is credited with reducing the incidence of unjustified detention; however, one of the unintended consequences has been that it slowed down or even stopped the prosecution of many domestic war crimes cases.
-Indeed, relatively few domestic trials have been completed, and therefore many suspects have remained at large.
-According to the OSCE between 1996 and January 2005, only fifty-four Category "A" cases against ninety-four defendants had reach the trial stage in BiH, and of these, only forty-one cases have been completed (OSCE 2005a).
+Indeed, relatively few domestic trials have been completed, and therefore, many suspects have remained at large.
+According to the OSCE, between 1996 and January 2005, only 54 Category "A" cases against 94 defendants had reach the trial stage in BiH, and of these, only 41 cases have been completed (OSCE 2005a).
 While the situation in the FBiH is considered to be much better, by "contrast to the Federation, the RS has made little progress on war crimes prosecutions and has conveyed its lack of interest in, if not hostility towards them" (Zoglin 2005, 49).
-In the case of the RS, there are concerns whether local government leaders are committed to the prosecution of these crimes as the perception remains that the RS is the last vestige of "Greater Serbia" and that the prosecution of ethnic Serbs is incompatible with the political objectives in Banja Luka and in Belgrade.
+In the case of the RS, there are concerns whether local government leaders are committed to the prosecution of these crimes, as the perception remains that the RS is the last vestige of "Greater Serbia" and that the prosecution of ethnic Serbs is incompatible with the political objectives in Banja Luka and in Belgrade.

+Almost a decade after the end of the war, a large number of cases in BiH had not been prosecuted in the entity courts.
 One of the reasons for the relatively small number of trials has been that when cases were referred back to BiH, the ICTY never stipulated the territorial jurisdiction of the case (i.e., where the case had to be tried).
-Immediately after the war, many cases were investigated outside a court's jurisdiction as witnesses were reporting events as they were internally displaced or as they fled BiH.
-The ICTY referred cases back to the court which submitted the application for review, and as the OSCE notes "[b]ecause BiH was so ethnically divided in the aftermath of the conflict, the respective authorities had little faith that cases returned to the courts with appropriate jurisdiction would proceed to trial effectively or at all" (2005a, 15).
-Generally, those trials which have occurred via the RoR process try the ethnic minority in the region in which the case was initiated so the "trials were politically explosive, especially as various past and present national leaders were among those indicted or likely to be indicted" (Bohlander 2004, 4).
+Immediately after the war, many cases were investigated outside a court's jurisdiction, as witnesses were reporting events as they were internally displaced or as they fled BiH.
+The ICTY referred cases back to the court which submitted the application for review, and as the OSCE notes "[b]ecause BiH was so ethnically divided in the aftermath of the conflict, the respective authorities had little faith that cases returned to the courts with appropriate jurisdiction would proceed to trial effectively or at all" (OSCE 2005a, 15).
+Generally, those trials which have occurred via the RoR process try the ethnic minority in the region in which the case was initiated, so the "trials were politically explosive, especially as various past and present national leaders were among those indicted or likely to be indicted" (Bohlander 2004, 4).